hasura/graphql-engine/docs/graphql/manual/getting-started/using-existing-database.rst

 .. meta::
-   :description: User's manual for getting started with Hasura using an existing database
+   :description: Get started with Hasura using an existing database
    :keywords: hasura, docs, start, existing database

 Getting started with an existing database